indieweb/blank-gh-site/help.md

 ![Starting project](https://github.com/jgmac1106/jgmac1106.github.io/blob/master/startproject.gif).

 ## How do I create an account?
+It is helpful to create an account even before you begin your first project, but you can start a project and create an account at anytime.
+To create an account click on "Create An Account".
+You will hten be propmted to create a user name, add your email, and choose a password.
+We will then send you a confirmation email.
+Confirm your account and you are done.
+Once you have a webmkaer account your oejects will show up on your dashboard,

 ## How do I save a project?

+Thimble will auto save your changes as you make edits to the code.
+There is no need to hit a save button.
+In fact Thimble does not have a save button.
+Only you can access a saved project until it is published.
+Once published anyone can find and remix your project.

 ## How do I publish a project?